ExpatLogic

 Tax Notes

-• AM-bidrag (labor market contribution): 8% deducted before income tax.
+• AM-bidrag (labor market contribution): 8% deducted from gross before income tax calculation.

 Special Regimes for Expats